mxdev/jquery-csv/README.md

 * Convert an array of values to CSV (implemented, but now widely tested)
 * Convert an array of objects to CSV (implemented, but now widely tested)
-* Converting from csv to objects: build "trees" instead of flat objects.